 SolTrace Support

-The best place to find answers about using SolTrace are found in the software's Help system—just click Help Contents under the Help menu or select Help from the system tree in the main SolTrace screen.
+The best place to find answers about using SolTrace are found in the software's Help system—just click the help “?” icon on the main SolTrace screen.
 Currently, there are no user guides or other reference manuals.
+We are working to build a programmer community on the open-source webpage to identify bugs, develop new features, or create sample project or scripting files that may be useful for the community.

 You may send questions and comments to the user support team at SolTrace Support.
 However, there is a very limited budget for support, so complex requests may be difficult to accommodate.